Skip to main content

 Clotting

 Results are sometimes unable to be processed due to clotting.
-This happens if the vial was not inverted quickly after collecting the sample, or if it took too long (more than a couple of minutes) to collect the sufficient amount of blood.
+This happens if the purple tube was not inverted quickly after collecting the sample, or if it took too long (more than a couple of minutes) to collect the sufficient amount of blood.

 Insufficient sample

 Sometimes your sample will be marked as "insufficient" even if you filled the tubes up to the required line.
-This means that there was an insufficient amount of viable blood to run all of the tests in your panel.
-If this is the case, your sample has either clotted or haemolysed.
+This means that there wasn't enough viable blood to run all of the tests in your panel.
+This can happen if the sample has clotted or haemolysed before it could be analysed.

 Unlabelled or mislabelled sample

-If your samples weren't labelled, or if the label on the sample doesn't match your return form, the lab won't be able to process your samples.
+If your samples weren't labelled correctly, or if the return form with your sample doesn't exactly match your account details, the lab won't be able to process your samples.

 Our labs are UKAS compliant and regulated by the CQC.
 They need the samples to be labeled correctly so they can run the tests.
-Because by labelling them, you're giving the lab permission.
+Because by labelling them, you're giving the lab permission to process the sample.

-You didn't post both samples to the lab
+You didn't post both samples back to the lab

-If you receive two tubes in your kit, then both need to be filled.
+If you receive two tubes in your kit, they both need to be filled and sent back together.
 This is because each tube tests for different things.
-The lab need both of your samples to process any of your tests.
+The lab needs both of your samples to process all of your selected tests.

 LDL cholesterol results